moby/moby/docs/sources/project/set-up-dev-env.md

         $ cd ~/repos/docker-fork/

-6. Create a fresh binary but this time use the `make` command.
+6. Create a fresh binary, but this time, use the `make` command.

         $ make BINDDIR=. binary